LoyolaChicagoCS/gradhandbook/source/regulations.rst

 This one course can be 490/499 for more than 3 credits.

-To do this you must apply for Summer graduation by the deadline listed above and promptly email the GPD, asking for approval to walk in the May ceremony.
+To do this you must apply for Summer graduation by the deadline listed above and promptly email the |gpd|, asking for approval to walk in the May ceremony.

 If you graduate in the Summer or Fall, you can choose to return to participate in the *following* May graduation ceremony (unless you already participated in the previous May graduation, as discussed above).